ddysher/ml-notes/cloud-core/kubernetes/proposals/insight.md

 The proposal splits monitoring architecture into two parts: core monitoring pipeline and monitoring
 pipeline:
-- A core metrics pipeline consisting of Kubelet, a resource estimator, a slimmed-down Heapster called metrics-server, and the API server serving the master metrics API.
+- A core metrics pipeline consisting of Kubelet, a resource estimator, a slimmed-down Heapster called `metrics-server`, and the API server serving the master metrics API.
 These metrics are used by core system components, such as scheduling logic (e.g. scheduler and horizontal pod autoscaling based on system metrics) and simple out-of-the-box UI components (e.g. kubectl top).
 This pipeline is not intended for integration with third-party monitoring systems.